Helena-Yuhan-Liu/MDGL-main/README.md

 ## Multidigraph learning (MDGL)

 This repository provides a tensorflow 1.12 library and a tutorial to train a recurrent spiking neural networks (obeying Dale's law and connection sparsity constraints) using multidigraph learning rule (MDGL) detailed in our paper [1].
 MDGL is the SOTA biologically plausible learning rule inspired by the widespread intracortical neuromodulation illuminated in the recent genetic data from the Allen Institute [3].
-MDGL builds on top of the great work of e-prop by Bellec et al. [4].
+MDGL builds on top of the great work of RFLO by Murray [4] and e-prop by Bellec et al. [5].

 The code is built on top of the LSNN code published for [2] with these important additions: